ItsmeTilak/centralaxis-replica/README.md

 ## 🌟 Acknowledgments

 - Original design and concept by [CentralAxis](https://www.centralaxis.com)
-- Built with love and attention to detail
+- Built with passion and attention to detail
 - Deployed seamlessly on [Vercel](https://vercel.com)

 ---